elgatosf/streamdeck-kit-ipad/Documentation/GettingStarted.md

 However, if you want to verify your implementation using the [Stream Deck Simulator](Simulator.md) only, no additional prerequisites are necessary.

-{% hint style="info" %}
-During the alpha phase, the app is not in available in the App Store.
-[Click here to participate in the public alpha of Stream Deck Connect](https://testflight.apple.com/join/U4bWfk8O) in [TestFlight](https://developer.apple.com/testflight/).
-{% endhint %}

 | iOS Version | Swift Version | XCode Version |
 | ----------- | ------------- | ------------- |
 | >= 16       | >= 5.9        | >= 15         |